Aspira Offers Pfizer Vaccine

-On August 12, 2021 the FDA expanded the EUA for the Pfizer-BioNTech Vaccine to authorize a third dose of the same COVID-19 vaccine administered at least 28 days following the two-dose regimen of either vaccine.
+On August 12, 2021, the FDA expanded the EUA for the Pfizer-BioNTech Vaccine to authorize a 3rd dose of the same COVID-19 vaccine administered at least 28 days following the two-dose regimen of either vaccine.

 This authorization is limited and only applies to eligible individuals who have undergone solid organ transplant or who are diagnosed with conditions that are considered to have an equivalent level of immunocompromise.

-The following individuals should be considered for a 3rd dose of mRNA vaccine, if they have received their first dose:
+The following individuals should be considered for the 3rd dose of mRNA vaccine if they have received their first dose: